 All students are encouraged to apply for financial aid to help them meet their educational costs.
-To receive financial assistance from the College, students must be enrolled, or accepted for enrollment, in a degree-granting or federally approved certification program at Worcester State College.
+To receive financial assistance from the University, students must be enrolled in a degree-granting or federally approved certification program at Worcester State.
 Second degree students are eligible for Federal Loans and graduate students are eligible for Federal Loans and Federal Work Study funds.
 Applicants must also meet all Federal eligibility requirements and must be in good academic standing.